Charter for the SPIN Symposium Series

 and is expected to follow new developments in the field when drafting the call

-for papers for each new workshop and when selecting papers.
+for papers for each new Symposium and when selecting papers.

-Submitted papers to each workshop are reviewed by a Program Committee (PC) that
+Submitted papers to each symposium are reviewed by a Program Committee (PC) that

-consists of recognized experts in the domain of the Workshop.
+consists of recognized experts in the domain of the symposium.